What’s the weather like in Hawaii?

 What’s the water temperature in Hawaii?
 Can I swim in Hawaii in the colder winter months?

 You can swim in the ocean in Hawaii throughout the year — even in winter months.
-The average ocean temperature for Honolulu is 78F and ranges from a low of 76F to 81F.
-See this link for more information.
+The average ocean temperature for Honolulu is about 78F and ranges from a low of 76F to 81F.
+See our Hawaii ocean temperatures article for more details.